jimniels/blog/posts/2025-09-14-mac-app-flea-market.md

 There were lots of other “sort of looks like the official one but isn’t” app icons in my search results, like [this Claude one](https://apps.apple.com/us/app/enclave-local-ai-assistant/id6476614556), [this Grok one](https://apps.apple.com/us/app/grow-ai-ask-ai-chat-assistant/id6741433564), or [this Gemini one](https://apps.apple.com/us/app/g-ai-4-0-ai-chatbot-assistant/id6749970691?mt=12).

-Oh, and these apps’ names were also very original.
-Every spacing and casing combination of “AI”, “Chat”, and “Bot” you can think of.
+Oh, and these apps’ names were fascinating to look at.
+They were basically every spacing and casing combination of “AI”, “Chat”, and “Bot” you can image.
 Just look at this sampling:

 - [AI Chat Bot : Ask Assistant](https://apps.apple.com/us/app/ai-chat-bot-ask-assistant/id6746353576?mt=12)
 - [AI Chatbot: Chat Ask Assistant](https://apps.apple.com/us/app/ai-chatbot-chat-ask-assistant/id6747115817?mt=12)